kartik1A16/OOP_with_Java_and_Cpp/README.md

 ## Additional Notes
 - Ensure that Java and a C++ compiler (like GCC) are installed and properly configured on your system.
 - The examples are designed to be simple and focus on demonstrating OOP concepts.

+## Theory — Java

+Object-Oriented Programming (OOP) in Java centers around four main pillars:

+- Encapsulation: Packing data (fields) and methods that operate on the data into classes and restricting direct access using access modifiers (`private`, `protected`, `public`).
+Use getters/setters to control access.
+- Inheritance: Creating new classes from existing ones to reuse code (`extends`) and form class hierarchies.
+- Polymorphism: Ability to call the same method on different objects and get behavior specific to the object's runtime type (method overriding).
+Also method overloading is compile-time polymorphism.
+- Abstraction: Hiding complex implementation details and exposing simple interfaces (abstract classes, interfaces, and public methods).

+Additional Java points in this folder:

+- Exception handling: use `try-catch-finally` and custom exceptions to handle errors gracefully.
+- Multithreading: create concurrent programs with `Thread` and `Runnable`, synchronize access to shared resources to prevent race conditions.

+## Theory — C++

+C++ supports OOP as well and has its own idioms and features:

+- Encapsulation: achieve with `private`/`protected`/`public` sections inside classes and use member functions to interact with private data.
+- Inheritance: single, multiple, and multilevel inheritance are available; use constructors and initializer lists for proper construction.
+- Polymorphism: virtual functions and pointers/references enable runtime polymorphism.
+Function overloading provides compile-time polymorphism.
+- Abstraction: abstract base classes (pure virtual functions) define interfaces.

+Additional C++ points in this folder:

+- Exception handling: `try`, `catch` and `throw` exist in C++ but are used less pervasively; prefer RAII for resource management.
+- File handling: use file streams (`std::ifstream`, `std::ofstream`) for I/O operations.
+- Memory and resource management: be mindful of ownership; prefer smart pointers (`std::unique_ptr`, `std::shared_ptr`) in modern C++.

 Feel free to explore and modify the code to deepen your understanding of OOP principles!